jorgeassis/dataVisualization/README.md

 # rGIS V1.0

-R pipelines of GIS tools and mapping..
+R pipelines of GIS tools and mapping.

 ## Authors